acloudpotato/Deploying-own-image-to-GKE-using-terraform/README.md

 - $cd Deploying-own-image-to-GKE-using-terraform

 2. see the all configuration files & if required change it accordingly.
+Note: You have to put your project ID to terraform.tfvars file.

 3. Now, initiaze the terraform in this folder & check all things are working well.
 Note : I'm using terraform version 0.12 but if you're using latest version 0.15 then change required version to your version.